peter88213/nvhelp-en/source/nv_templates/index.rst

 Ordinary text
 ^^^^^^^^^^^^^

-Any text under a heading is used as a description for the element generated from the heading.
+Any text under a heading is used as notes for the element generated from the heading.

 Example